 To get you started with some of these resources, we have created video tutorials to explain the great features these databases have.
 Or, you can dive right in by going to the Catalog page and logging in with your library account.

 Are you planning on taking the SAT or ACT soon?
 We have some great free online test prep tools for you!

 If you're interested in Genealogy, our librarians have put together a pathfinder to help you navigate all the Library's resources on the subject.
 If Genealogy's your thing, take a look!

 As hard as we try to get Library resources to be available to you at home as well as in the Library, there are a few we simply can't push out to you.
 Here is the list of those, along with some ideas that might help with flexibility.

 The genealogy service for libraries with over 10 million images of US Census forms.
 This is available on all our public computers- right on the desktop.

 The Library has two months worth of the Statesman on its shelves.
 If you need articles older than that, ask the Reference Librarian for a password.

 Consumer Reports Website

 Want to know what the ratings are on that item you're about to buy?
 Consumer Reports is the place!
 Ask the Reference Librarian for a password.

 Interested in learning how to make good use of these resources?
 We'll be happy to help!
-Email our Reference Manager to sign up for a 15 minute training session.
+Email our Public Services Manager to sign up for a 15 minute training session.